How To Calculate Safe Period To Avoid Pregnancy?

 4. Sympto-thermal Method

-A combination of multiple methods, this involves tracking ovulation symptoms like pain in the abdomen, heaviness and tender breasts, in addition to body temperature and the colour of the mucus.
-Using different methods simultaneously ensures that the safe days are predicted with greater accuracy.
+A combination of multiple methods involves tracking ovulation symptoms like pain in the abdomen, heaviness and tender breasts, body temperature, and mucus colour.
+Using different methods simultaneously ensures that the safe days are predicted more accurately.

 5. Cycle Beads App

 The Cyc leBeads smartphone app is available for both Android and iPhone users.
-It is based on the highly effective family planning method of the same name.
+It is based on the same name’s highly effective family planning method.

 - Enter the start date of your most recent period.